Our Review Process

 Prediabetes is a health condition where you have higher than normal blood sugar levels but not as high as in diabetes.
 Most of the time, you have no signs or symptoms, and it goes undetected until you develop Type-2 Diabetes.
 Being Prediabetic also increases your risk of getting heart disease, and stroke.

 In Type 2 Diabetes, the cells of your body become resistant to insulin and are unable to absorb the sugar or glucose in your bloodstream for their energy needs.
 In addition to this, the insulin secreted by your pancreas is ineffective and unable to control the growing blood sugar levels, which results in constant high blood sugar.
+Also know about reversing type 2 diabetes.

 The Indian Diabetes Prevention Program Study of 531 middle-aged, overweight adults with impaired glucose tolerance and having primary risk factors of family history, age, and obesity.
 The study participants when put on decreased fat, complex carbohydrates, increased dietary fiber intake and lifestyle changes showed promising results with a significant reduction in risk and prevention of type-2 diabetes.
 Here are a few Recommendations for Lifestyle & Dietary Changes to Prevent, Delay, and Reverse Diabetes